Being able to create your hospital adoption plan is important because your voice deserves to always be heard in your adoption process.

 The Adoptive Family

 The birthing plan with adoptive parents is part of your overall relationship with the adoptive family through open adoption.
-There are levels of openness in adoption.
-You can choose this level yourself, depending on the type of contact you hope to have post-placement and your level of comfort with sharing identifying details.
+You can choose the type of contact you hope to have with the adoptive family in your adoption.
 The adoptive parents will be there to support you in whatever capacity you would like them to be present.

 Other Family and Friends